 Marketing teams of the billion-dollar giants were the early adopters of ABM.
 They have invested heavily in their ABM processes and tools over the years.
 The practice just worked for them beautifully.
 Their business dynamics made them the best candidature for ABM practice - Long sales cycles, Large deal sizes, and Multiple decision-makers in the buying committees, and so forth.
 Since then, they have long come to realize that the notion of “Shoot in the dark and let’s see what works" is not the best way to build a sustainable GTM process for their organizations.
-And this prompts them to wonder if they should continue to invest in their inbound marketing strategies.
+And they wonder if they should continue to invest in their inbound marketing strategies.
 Or abandon it completely!

 On the other hand, smaller firms are laggards when it comes to ABM adoption.
 They are aware that their current spray and pray practices are inefficient and it needs an urgent upgrade.
 The constant chatter on the benefits of ABM and the greater good it can unlock for their company is impossible for them to resist.
 And yet, they are unsure when to get started.
 And how to integrate ABM into their existing marketing processes.
 They live within a state of constant dichotomy, the Fear Of Missing Out and the risk of prematurely rocking the apple cart (the switch to ABM).
-The limited marketing spends and resources at their disposal don't help their cause in quick decision-making.
+The limited marketing spending and resources that they have at their disposal don't help their cause in decision-making.

 Therefore, for marketing teams (big and small), it comes to one fundamental question, "Should I do away with Inbound marketing strategies and focus exclusively on ABM ?”

 The answer is, Absolutely not!
+You need both.

 Why do marketers feel inbound marketing strategies are ineffective?

-What's behind the inbound funnel?
+What's behind the inbound demand funnel?

 - Marketers use Social Media and landing pages to work on engagement.